dart-lang/site-www/src/codelabs/async-await/index.md

   * A future can be in one of two states: uncompleted, or completed.
   * A completed future can either (1) complete with a result or (2) complete with an error.
-  * When you invoke a function that returns a future, two things happen:
+  * When you invoke a function that returns a future:

   1. The function queues up work to be done and returns an uncompleted future.
-  2. Later, when the operation is finished, the future completes with a value or with an error.
+  2. Later, when the operation finishes, the future completes with a value or with an error.
 {{ site.alert.end }}